Pre-shipment inspection China

 What is pre-shipment inspection in China?

 Pre-shipment inspection in China is a buyer-side check before goods leave the supplier or warehouse.
-It can confirm visible product condition, cartons, labels, packing list, shipping marks, and pickup readiness depending on the agreed scope.
+Before forwarder pickup, it can confirm visible product condition, cartons, labels, packing list, shipping marks, pickup address, and handover readiness depending on the agreed scope.

 When should I book pre-shipment inspection before pickup?